mxagar/nlp_with_transformers_nbs/README.md

 This chapter explains the architecture of the transformer.

+Also, check my additional notes in [mxagar/generative_ai_book](https://github.com/mxagar/generative_ai_book).

+This chapter introduces the same topic, but:

+- it focuses on the Encoder part of the Transformer architecture (while the notes from the link focus on the Generator/Decoder part),
+- and it uses Pytorch to build a model (while the notes from the link use Keras).

 ### Key points

 The original Transformer architecture (Vaswani et al., 2017) is based on the **encoder-decoder** architecture: